shinsj4653/shinsj4653/README.md

 - <a href="https://github.com/shinsj4653/vs-data-portal-backend" target="_blank">Data Portal Web Service Development at V Company</a> *Jul 2023 ~ Dec 2023*

   - Standardized over `200 DB tables from 20 different departments` into a unified metadata format (table ID, comments, category), thereby accomplishing company-wide data centralization for the company's data portal service.
-  - Achieved a `50% decrease in search speed` by utilizing the copy_to feature in Elasticsearch and reducing the number of search filtering conditions from three to one in the metadata.
   - Improved the retrieval time for popular search keyword rankings by `60%` by applying force merge to the daily search log data, making data older than 24 hours read-only.
+  - Constructed a secure environment using `NAT Gateway`, ensuring the database can only be accessed via `SSH tunneling` through a `Bastion Host` due to the private IP of the private subnet within the VPC.

 ## 📚 Study
 - <a href="https://github.com/shinsj4653/atdd-subway" target="_blank">ATDD Study Program</a> *Jul 2023 ~ Sep 2023*